jdrumgoole/pymongoshell/README.md

 This is tedious and becomes even more so when the objects are large enough to scroll off the screen.
-This is not a problem with the `mongodbshell` as the `MongoDB` object will automatically handle pretty printing and paginating outing.
+This is not a problem with the `mongodbshell` as the `MongoClient` object will automatically handle pretty printing and paginating output.

 ```python
 >>> atlas.find()